• About

 A wash made from Clivers is said to be useful for sunburn and freckles, a decoction or infusion of the fresh herb being used for this purpose, applied to the face by means of a soft cloth or sponge.

-Native Americans used the cleavers plant as a diuretic, for kidney issues, and for soothing irritated skin.
+Native Americans used cleavers as a diuretic, for kidney issues, and for soothing irritated skin.

-Cleavers historically has also been used to treat cancer, and research supports its immunomodulatory properties.
+Cleavers herb historically has also been used to treat cancer, and research supports its immunomodulatory properties.

 CLEAVERS PLANT IDENTIFICATION